wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Florence:** _to the audience_... making no scents!!!
 Get it... scents... no?
 Oh, you're in for a long night!

 **Dan Lothario:** well this is your lucky day ladies.
 Amongst other things, I happen to be the exclusive representative for one of the most sought after perfume brands in the universe.
-Just a small spray of my product will have the gentlemen flocking round.
+Just a small spray of my product will have the gentlemen... flocking round.

-**Beatrice:** _to Florence, looking a little concerned_ what did he say Florence?
+**Beatrice:** _to Florence, looking a little concerned that he may have heard something rude_ what did he say Florence?

 **Florence:** Flocking Beatrice... flocking!